Wait… what?

 If you’re hung up on the word goal because you’ve heard a goal should be SMART – specific, measurable, achievable, realistic, and timely – you can use words like aspiration or intention.

-Avoid getting stuck on semantics and rules that apply to short-term goals.
-You’re not bound to a long-range goal for life.
+Avoid getting stuck on semantics or rules that more commonly apply to short-term goals.

 Long-range goals, plans, or strategies are meant to be revisited and adapted to changes in your wants and desires, the current economy, changes in technology, and any other factors that affect your ability to accomplish your goals.